Key Steps to Take when Divorce is on the Horizonfz1208

 You’ve made the difficult decision to divorce your partner and now it’s time to figure out what to do next.
 Here are the important steps to take once you know a divorce is in the near future:

 - Research exactly what a happens in a California divorce.
 What are the initial steps in the petition?
 Do both parties need to agree?
 What is the timeline?
+Do you have a California prenuptial agreement?
 These are all important questions that you should know the answers to before getting started.

 - Hire a knowledgeable divorce lawyer.
 Working with an experienced lawyer can make all the difference.
 An attorney can fill in the gaps and help you really understand the process.
 They will represent you at a time when making decisions can feel overwhelming.